kashyaprakshith/change-log/README.md

 - this a test commit -1
 - this is a test commit -2
 - this is a test commit -3

+## changes from 2.0.0
+## changes from PR-1
+- this is a test commit-1